pierreca/SparkLedMatrix/README.md

 - [x] Build and order a "motherboard" on which LED matrix modules will be connected.
 - [x] Test the "motherboard".
 - [x] Cleanup code style.
-- [ ] Implement "Line" abstraction layer that will allow to update and render both lines independently
+- [x] Implement "Line" abstraction layer that will allow to update and render both lines independently
+- [ ] Optimize rendering routine (see below in the "Optimization Opportunity section")

 ## Hardware
 * [NFM-12883AS-11 LED Matrix](https://upverter.com/upn/b3a03be171307eb0/)